TheWebCoder/Repaper/README.md

 ## How to Use
 - **Home Page**: Offers an overview of the project.
-- **The App**: Interactive section where users can enter a phrase or word and check if it's a palindrome.
+- **The App**: The main section where users can enter a phrase or word and check if it's a palindrome.
 - **The Code**: Provides insights into the project's code structure and logic.

 ## Technology Stack